-This course is designed to help the medical assistant learn how to perform basic administrative medical assisting functions in the area of insurance processing to include health care claims and medical coding.
-Patient-Centered Medical Home (PCMH) tenets will be covered.
+This course is designed to help the medical assistant learn how to perform basic administrative medical assistant functions in the area of insurance processing including health care claims and medical coding.
+The Patient-Centered Medical Home (PCMH) tenets will be covered.

-Credit Hrs: 1 MA1227 Finance Lecture Hrs: 20 Lab Hrs: 0
+MA1229 Finance Lecture Hrs: 20 Lab Hrs: 0 Credit Hrs: 1

-This course is designed to help the medical assistant learn how to perform basic administrative medical assisting functions in the area of finances to include billing, collections, accounting and taxes.
-Basic organizational designs of the medical office will be covered.
+This course is designed to help the medical assistant learn how to perform common administrative and financial functions in a clinic including payroll. accounting, and collections.
+Also included will be supply maintenance, inventory, purchasing and re-stocking inventory.
+Common organizational models for a medical office will be discussed.